Bhanuprasnth/M2_Digital_Clock/0_Abstract/Readme.md

-# Digital time clock counts hours, minutes, seconds, months, digitally.
+# Digital time clock counts hours, minutes, seconds, digitally.
 The objective of this project is construct a device that will display the time in seconds, minutes and hours.
 In addition to this, it will also display time.
 We can also set the time using the switch